-Registration for the September virtual monthly meeting is open.
-The link to register is
+Registration for the March virtual monthly meeting is open.
+The link to register is:

 After registering, you will receive a confirmation email containing information about joining the meeting.
 You do not need to be a PCGS member to attend the live broadcast; however, membership is required for access to the handouts and the recording.

 Sandy Chan will present "A History of Tucson's Chinese Community" This presentation will take the audience to China, Mexico and Canada as we explore the complex history of Tucson's Chinese community.
 Important Chinese Tucsonan's will be introduced and their lives in Tucson's minority communities will be discussed.
 Time permitting, the challenges of doing Chinese genealogical research will be explored.

 Sandy Chan has a Master’s in Library Science and was a faculty librarian at Pima Community College for 25 years.
 She is the former president of the Arizona State Genealogical Society, the predecessor to the Pima County Genealogy Society.
 She authored “The Incredible Life of Ah One: Tucson’s Chinese Sailor,” published in the Journal of Arizona History in 2015.
 Also, in 2015, the PCGS Researcher published her article “Solving the Question of Identity for Wong You, Tucson Grocer.”
 She was the lead on the Tucson Chinese History Lab project done in collaboration with the Arizona Historical Society and the Tucson Chinese Cultural Center.
 She was interviewed on the Chinese railroad workers in Southern Arizona for the award-winning film “Voices of Vail.”
 She has been researching the Don Wah family and other Tucson Chinese families for over 10 years.
 Finally, she has been doing presentations on the history of Tucson’s Chinese community to various groups for over five years.

 Amy Urman will present "Courting: Records of the Court and how to find them."